synthql/SynthQL/packages/docs/docs/200-security/registered-queries.md

 If you try to register two different queries with the same hash, the QueryEngine will throw an error.

-If a mallicious user tries to execute a query A with the hash of query B, it would be equivalent to simply trying to execute query B.
+If a malicious user tries to execute a query A with the hash of query B, it would be equivalent to simply trying to execute query B.

 ### How is the hash calculated?